broadinstitute/cromwell/README.md

 This endpoint accepts a POST request with a `multipart/form-data` encoded body.
 The form fields that may be included are:

 * `workflowSource` - *Required* Contains the workflow source file to submit for execution.
+* `workflowType` - *Optional* The type of the `workflowSource`.
+   If not specified, returns the `workflow-options.default.workflow-type` configuration value with a default of `WDL`.
+* `workflowTypeVersion` - *Optional* The version of the `workflowType`, for example "draft-2".
+   If not specified, returns the `workflow-options.default.workflow-type-version` configuration value with no default.
 * `workflowInputs` - *Optional* JSON file containing the inputs.
 For WDL workflows a skeleton file can be generated from [wdltool](https://github.com/broadinstitute/wdltool) using the "inputs" subcommand.
 * `workflowInputs_n` - *Optional* Where `n` is an integer.
 JSON file containing the 'n'th set of auxiliary inputs.
 * `workflowOptions` - *Optional* JSON file containing options for this workflow execution.
 See the [run](#run) CLI sub-command for some more information about this.